Long-Term Effects of Heroin

 Fortunately, behavioral therapies and medication-assisted treatment (e.g., methadone, buprenorphine, Suboxone, etc.) can help someone like you through heroin abuse recovery.
 Traditional treatment offers inpatient and outpatient services that incorporate both psychotherapy and medications to help users through recovery.

-Inpatient services involve staying at a sober live-in facility for a predetermined amount of time to undergo therapy and relapse-prevention education.
-Many former users find that this escape from their using environment helps them with their recovery, and if your addiction is severe, this is often the recommended treatment setting.
+involve staying at a sober live-in facility for a predetermined amount of time to undergo therapy and education.
+Many former users find that this helps them with their recovery, and if your addiction is severe, this is often the recommended treatment setting.

 , on the other hand, involve working through treatment from home, and attending daily groups at the treatment facility.

 offer both inpatient and outpatient services, and they provide enhanced one-on-one care for recovering heroin abusers.
 Because heroin withdrawal can be so unpleasant, luxury treatment focuses on comfort to help former users feel better during treatment.
 Luxury programs also provide numerous amenities that may help refocus recovering heroin abusers during the cravings and discomfort of transitioning to an abstinent life.